p1000p/Serverless-Architecture-/README.md

 - Create a DynamoDB table to store the items.
 - Build a Lambda function to handle the CRUD operations on the DynamoDB table.
 - Use S3 to store and host the web application's static files (HTML, CSS, and JavaScript).
 - Create a CloudFront distribution to serve the S3-hosted static files with low latency.

+# NOTE
+After the Creation of the Website I terminated all the AWS Services I used because else I would ask to pay the charge for these services[ Pay-as-you-go pricing ]